According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 6. Buyer’s Persona

 A buyer persona is a partially realistic representation of the ideal customer that you are trying to attract.
 It is based on knowledge, accurate statistics about your existing clients, and a few educated guesses about your target market and competitors.
-It helps you in better understanding and connecting with the audience to whom you wish to market your products and services.
+It helps you better understand and connect with the audience to whom you wish to market your products and services.

 By developing consumer-focused advertising campaigns and content, you demonstrate to your target audience that you acknowledge their business pains and difficulties on a personal level, thereby encouraging them to engage with your company on a deeper level.